ovh/docs/pages/platform/public-cloud/starting_with_swift/guide.en-gb.md

 You can use the OpenStack APIs to generate different scripts in order to automate your actions on the Public Cloud.

-The OpenStack Swift client lets you interact with and manage your containers and objects.
+The OpenStack *swiftclient* lets you interact with and manage your containers and objects.
 For example, you can upload files to your containers regularly in order to back them up.

-**This guide will help you get started with the OpenStack APIs in order to manage your object containers using the Python-Swiftclient.**
+**This guide will help you get started with the OpenStack APIs in order to manage your object containers using the *python-swiftclient*.**

 ## Requirements